- Do I have to be a current college student at UCSB? Are international students eligible for the program?

 What classes are required?
 How many units should I enroll in for each class?
 Can I audit any of the courses?
 How do I enroll?

 The following courses (and listed units) are REQUIRED for all Blue Horizons students.
 Students are NOT allowed to audit any of the courses.
+All four courses must be taken for credit and successfully completed, in succession.
 Accepted students will receive add codes (via email) for each of the courses listed below.
 Once the add codes have been received, students can register online via the GOLD system.
 International students and non-UCSB students should contact Summer Sessions (PH: 805-893-2315) for additional information on how to register.

 Session A (June 22-August 1, 2015)